Ursa Major Space Station SST-282

 Equalisation

-A simple shelving equalizer is placed in the circuit so that the high and/or low frequencies applied to the processor from the source, or from feed back, can be attenuated to simulate rooms with more absorbent walls, or smaller volumes.
+A simple shelving equaliser is placed in the circuit so that the high and/or low frequencies applied to the processor from the source, or from feedback, can be attenuated to simulate rooms with more absorbent walls, or smaller volumes.
 It changes the relative decay time at high and low frequencies.
-Reverb Program A Medium program provides for normal build-up and smooth decay of reverberation, while the Long program gives a slower build-up and a longer decay time, as in a larger acoustic space. that the Reverb/ Echo Feedback control provides continuous, fine adjustment of the decay time down to zero with either Reverb Program.
+Reverb Program a Medium program provides for normal build-up and smooth decay of reverberation, while the long program gives a slower build-up and a longer decay time, as in a larger acoustic space. that the Reverb/ Echo Feedback control provides continuous, fine adjustment of the decay time down to zero with either Reverb Program.

 Audition Delay Programs